-In my opinion, the key to the success of any such collaboration - be it as a strategic alliance or joint venture - is its potential to deliver tangible mutual benefits ('winwin' outcomes) for the partners.
+In my opinion, the key to the success of any such collaboration - be it as a strategic alliance or joint venture - is its potential to deliver tangible mutual benefits ('win-win' outcomes) for the partners.
 The more tangible the benefits, the more likely the success.
-And this also holds true for the strategic level, where 'tangible' means nearterm economic benefits, as witnessed in a recent press article about the 2006 US-India Peaceful Atomic Energy Cooperation Treaty.
-At the moment, the deal still needs agreement from the International Atomic Energy Agency (IAEA), the Nuclear Suppliers Group - which seeks to curb proliferation by controlling nuclear exports - and crucially from the US Senate (by way of ratification).
-According to the article, 'the Bush Administration may warn Congress that if the IAEA and the group pass the deal but it does not, other countries will get the commercial benefit of selling kit to India'.21 venture is that of Sony Ericsson, a firm established in 2001 by the Japanese consumer electronics Sony Corporation and the Swedish telecommunications company Ericsson to take over their mobile phone productions.
-As it happens, a number of countries such as the People's Republic of China and to some extent India, require foreign companies to form joint ventures with domestic firms in order to enter a market, which may well be of significance in the present context, given the importance of these two countries with respect to solving the developing country emission problem.
+And this also holds true for the strategic level, where 'tangible' means near-term economic benefits, as witnessed in a recent press article about the 2006 US-India Peaceful Atomic Energy Cooperation Treaty: At the moment, the deal still needs agreement from the International Atomic Energy Agency, the Nuclear Suppliers Group-which seeks to curb proliferation by controlling nuclear exports-and crucially from the US Senate (by way of ratification).
+According to the article, the Bush Administration may warn Congress that if the IAEA and the group pass the deal but it does not, other countries will get the commercial benefit of selling kit to India.17